 Once you've found your personal rhythm, follow some of these tips to ensure you nail the delivery of your wedding toast.

 1. Speak to both halves of the couple.
 Even if you know one much better than the other, it's important to remember that you are celebrating their relationship together.
-Not your relationship with your best friend.
+Not your relationship with one of them.
 If you only talk about one entity, you'll be alienating at least half of the guests in attendance who may only know their counterpart.

-6. Be mindful of body language.
+6. Deliver.
 A great speech isn't just a witty compilation of words, it's also about the delivery.
 Make sure you're standing tall—never, ever remain seated—and exuding confidence, in a location where everyone can see you (otherwise they will tune you out).
 "It’s perfectly appropriate to use flash cards or even read from a piece of paper if you’re nervous," notes Colin.
 "Just not a phone, and my god, not an iPad.
 A glowing face is bad for photos and what happens if the power drains?
 Or you get a call?"

-7. Don't forget to smile!
-This should go without saying, but there are times when those public-speaking jitters get the better of you and that lighthearted speech ends up being delivered with a painful grimace.
-Remember: You're talking about a couple that you know and love and have probably shared a ton of laughs with.
+8. Don't forget to smile!
 Make sure that your face reflects the love in your heart with a great, big grin.
 "Smiling triggers a release of feel good neurotransmitters that help temper any excess nervousness you might be feeling—even when the smile is fake," says Colin.
-If you feel your nerves getting the better of you, look at your BFF—aka the subject of your toast—while you recite your speech and forget about the crowd.
+If you feel your nerves getting the better of you, look at the subject of your toast (aka the newlyweds) while you recite your speech and forget about the crowd.

-8. Keep drinks to a minimum.
-A glass of bubbly before giving a toast can do wonders to take the edge off and loosen you up a bit.
-But try to stick to one glass, and remember this throughout the day (hello, pre-ceremony shots and getting-ready drinks), too much alcohol can turn your carefully crafted sentiments into a big, slurred mess.
+9. Keep drinks to a minimum.
+A glass of bubbly before giving a toast can do wonders to loosen you up a bit.
+But try to stick to one glass, and remember this throughout the day (hello, pre-ceremony shots and getting-ready drinks), too much alcohol can turn your carefully-crafted sentiments into a big, slurred mess.